Everything defined with us

 • Encryption (SSL): Sensitive information exchanged via our website is protected by Secure Sockets Layer (SSL) encryption.
 This ensures that data is transferred securely between your device and our servers.

 • Data breach protocol: We have a strict data breach protocol that provides procedures for reporting, investigating and dealing with data breaches.
-If necessary, we will inform you and the Data Protection Authority in a timely manner about a data breach, in accordance with legal requirements.
+If necessary, we will inform you and the Data Protection Authority in good time about a data breach, in accordance with legal requirements.

 • Password protocol: We use a strict password protocol, where passwords must meet high security requirements, such as minimum length, complexity and regular renewal.
 Employees only have access to the systems and data that are necessary for their work.